stevemarvell/legal-easy/README.md

 # legal-easy

-Full-stack demo with FastAPI backend and TypeScript frontend.
+Full-stack demo with FastAPI backend and React TypeScript frontend built with Vite.

 ## Project Structure